yoaquim/.dotfiles/README.md

 ./setup.sh
 ```

-When symlinking dirs manually, use absolute paths - don't use relative paths.
+When symlinking dirs manually, use absolute paths, don't use relative paths.